FSHSchool/courses/fsh-seminar/input/pagecontent/02-creating-an-ig.md

 Recall that the FHIR IG Publisher and FHIR Shorthand compiler (SUSHI) define the folder structure above, and that SUSHI will actually generate this for you when you initialize a new project with `sushi -- init`.

-For the purposes of this course, you can either run `sushi --init` yourself to get this folder structure and add in the IG content by following the directions below, or get a pre-created copy of the folder structure and files above that includes everything discussed in Part 2 [from GitHub](https://github.com/FSHSchool/courses-fsh-seminar-exercise).
+For the purposes of this course, you can either run `sushi init` yourself to get this folder structure and add in the IG content by following the directions below, or get a pre-created copy of the folder structure and files above that includes everything discussed in Part 2 [from GitHub](https://github.com/FSHSchool/courses-fsh-seminar-exercise).
 This will also form the basis of the exercise in [Part 3].

 We will now go through the content needed to construct the IG for our example use case.